Olan1ke/PowerBi-Task-Importing-Data/README.md

  ## Problem Solved

--   Import the Dataset Bank Term Deposist Subscription into PowerBi Using The CSV option.
+-   Import the Dataset Bank Term Deposit Subscription into PowerBi Using The CSV option.

 I open the PowerBi Desktop ,Go to get data, Under get data , click on Text/CSV, then connect,You will see were CSV file are.